24 hours in VIENNA

 As a matter of fact, no Vienna sojourn is complete without a visit to the Hofburg,

-the Royal Castle, that was the Habsburg’s residence between the 13th century till the end of WWI in 1918.
+the Royal Castle.
+It was the Habsburg’s residence from the 13th century until the end of WWI in 1918.

-The Michaelertor, the Michaeler gate – entrance to the palatial Hofburg complex.
+Carriages rush through the Michaelertor, the Michaeler gate.
+It is the most important entrance to the palatial Hofburg complex.

-Later, after WWII in 1945, it became the Austrian President’s official seat.
+Later, after the end of WWII in 1945, it became the Austrian President’s official seat.

 Besides the official apartments, the Hofburg houses Austria’s National Library and a couple of museums like the Sisi-museum, focusing on the beloved Empress, the ancient State Apartments, and the Silver Chamber.